serain/crack-sec-eng-interviews/README.md

-# Cracking the Security Engineer Interview
+# Cracking the Security Engineer Interviews

 This is a list of technical topics I reviewed before interviewing for Security Engineer positions at some high-profile tech companies.
 Behavioral interviews are not in scope here.